Grok 4.3

 Final Verdict

 The decision matrix we hand to readers and clients in May 2026 reads as follows.
-If your workload is dominated by agent loops, video understanding, deck output or any task where token cost is a meaningful fraction of unit economics, Grok 4.3 is the clear pick — you will save between 60 and 90 percent of your model bill versus the Anthropic stack with negligible quality loss for most tasks.
+If your workload is dominated by agent loops, real-time data and live-event reasoning, deck output or any task where token cost is a meaningful fraction of unit economics, Grok 4.3 is the clear pick — you will save between 60 and 90 percent of your model bill versus the Anthropic stack with negligible quality loss for most tasks.
 If your workload is dominated by long-form code generation past 600,000 tokens, by safety-critical factual reasoning, or by deep tool use that needs the absolute strongest agentic model, stay on Opus 4.7.
 If you are tied to OpenAI's ecosystem and rely on Assistants, file search or the OpenAI Codex tooling, GPT-5.5 remains the path of least resistance.

-For our own internal pipeline at ThePlanetTools.ai we have moved roughly 40 percent of inference traffic to Grok 4.3 since May 1 — specifically the content-classification, agent-routing, video-summary and report-drafting workloads — while keeping editorial review, JSON-LD generation and complex code refactoring on Opus 4.7.
+For our own internal pipeline at ThePlanetTools.ai we have moved roughly 40 percent of inference traffic to Grok 4.3 since May 1 — specifically the content-classification, agent-routing, real-time-research and report-drafting workloads — while keeping editorial review, JSON-LD generation and complex code refactoring on Opus 4.7.
 That hybrid setup is what we recommend most teams test before going all-in.
-Grok 4.3 has earned its 8.6 / 10 because it changed the price floor of the frontier tier; the next time Opus or GPT cuts pricing, we expect Grok 4.3 to be a key reason why.
+Grok 4.3 has earned its 8.6 out of 10 because it changed the price floor of the frontier tier; the next time Opus or GPT cuts pricing, we expect Grok 4.3 to be a key reason why.

 Key Features